mseemann/kfleet/README.md

 }
 ```

-The WebClient uses a special rest endpoint that queires the local store directly.
+The _WebClient_ uses a special rest endpoint that queries the local store directly.
 The provided solution is the
 fastest one because it runs a local key lookup in the local store if the key is processed by the same application
 instance.
 Only if the key is processed by another application instance a remote call is necessary.
 The disadvantage is that the provided code is more complicated and not very concise.